Skip to main content

 snowflakeaircon.sg

 The breaker kept tripping on and off in a factory estate office.
-A contractor blamed degraded wiring and quoted a full cable run replacement.
-But the wiring sits inside conduit, protected.
-The outdoor isolator switch sits exposed, and that detail changed everything.
+Degraded wiring was the suspicion, which meant a full cable run replacement.
+But the wiring sits inside conduit and protected, while the outdoor isolator switch sits exposed, and that detail changed everything.

 Case summary